node-migrator-bot/Q-Oper8/README.md

 ##  What is Q-Oper8?

-*Q-Oper8* is a simple module for enabling and managing a scalable but high-performance multi-process environment in Node.js.
-The primary incentive for writing it was to create a hybrid environment where the many benefits of synchronous coding could be acheived without the risk of blocking the main server process.
+*Q-Oper8* is an easy-to-use module for enabling and managing a scalable but high-performance multi-process environment in Node.js.
+The primary incentive for writing it was to create a hybrid environment where the many benefits of synchronous coding could be acheived without the risk of blocking the main server process, but, as a side effect of its architecture, it also returns many other significant benefits for users of Node.js.

 It consists of four components:

 - a master Node server process that is 100% asynchronous and non-blocking
-- a pool of child Node processes that **only ever handle a single action/request at a time**
+- a pool of *persistent* child Node processes that **only ever handle a single action/request at a time**
 - a queue of pending actions/requests
 - a queue processor that attempts to allocate requests/actions on the queue to available child Node processes

-The child processes persist throughout the lifetime of the master Node server process, so there is no setup/teardown overhead or delay when handling requests/actions: the child processes that are flagged as being in the *available process pool* are instantaneously available for use by the master process.
+The key aspect of the Q-Oper8 architecture is that you pre-determine the size of your child Node process pool and these are started before anything else happens.
+Subsequently, your child Node processes persist throughout the lifetime of the master Node server process, so there is no setup/teardown overhead or latency when handling requests/actions: the child processes that are flagged as being in the *available process pool* are instantaneously available for use by the master process.

-It's the fact that the Child Node Processes only ever handle a single request at a time that makes it possible for them to support synchronous coding, since they don't need to worry about blocking anyone else.
+It's the fact that each Child Node Processes only ever handle a single request at a time that makes it possible for them to support synchronous coding, since they don't need to worry about blocking anyone else.

-Note: *Q-Oper8* is completely event-driven with no polling overheads.
+Note: *Q-Oper8* is completely event-driven with no polling overheads or delays.
+Processing of the queue is automatically triggered by two main events:

+- adding a request to the queue
+- a child Node process becoming available

 You have complete control over the behaviour and configuration of *Q-Oper8*.
 You can:

-- determine the number of child Node processes that constitute the worker pool
+- pre-determine the number of child Node processes that constitute the worker pool, based on your application's workload and available system resources
-- write the child process logic that you require for handling your actions/requests
+- write the child process logic that you require for handling your actions/requests, which may be synchronous, asynchronous or any combination of sync and async
 - define a handler that runs on the master server to process the completed responses sent back from the child processes, eg to return the response as a web page to the originating client.
+It can even put more requests/actions back on the queue if necessary

 Clearly, the larger the pool of Node.js processes, the less likely it is that the request/action queue will build up.
 On the other hand, each child Node process uses about 10Mb memory according to the Node.js documentation.
 Additionally, the quicker